Old Structures Inside and Out

 Moon and Stars Outhouse

-Ever Wonder Why There Are Moon & Star on Outhouses?
+Why There Are Moon & Stars on Outhouses?

 The crescent moon cutout and the star cutout on the door of many outhouses go back to Colonial times.
 The cutouts on the outhouses came about in a time when few people could read, the crescent moon was the symbol for women and the star cutout was for men.

-Another interesting fact about the symbol was it was usually cut out just above eyesight range.
-It let sunlight in during the day and moonlight during the night but didn’t allow for anyone to see into the privy for privacy.
-Outhouses didn’t have electric – thus, no lights.
+Another interesting fact about the symbol as it was usually cut out just above eyesight range.
+It let sunlight in during the day and moonlight during the night but didn’t allow anyone to see into the privy for privacy.
+Outhouses didn’t have electricity – thus, no lights.

 Here’s A Reason I Chuckle Often

 Each time I go out to the hunting grounds, where only the “guys” hunt, there is an outhouse.
-Notice the symbol on the door on the picture above.
+Notice the symbol on the door in the picture above.

-The outdoor has the symbol for females.
+The outhouse has a symbol for females.
 Oh, I love you guys too!
 My very own outhouse 🙂

 Turret Spring House Rock Island State Park, TN